Casey (band): Musical style

-Critics have categorised Casey's music as post-hardcore, melodic hardcore, emo and shoegazing.
+Critics have categorised Casey's music as post-hardcore, dreamcore, melodic hardcore, emo and shoegazing.
 They often make use of elements of post-rock, indie rock, post-metal, hardcore punk and screamo.
 They were a forefront band in the 2010s dreamcore movement, which was based around the YouTube channel Dreambound, where bands merged screamo and melodic hardcore with post-rock and shoegaze.
 Their music is experimental and makes use of elements including ambient and spoken word parts.
 The band's lyrics often discuss the bleaker sides of Weaver's life and health, with Love is not Enough discussing heartbreak, while Where I Go When I Am Sleeping included topics such as his bipolar disorder, ulcerative colitis and osteogenesis imperfecta, as well as his survived heart attack, stroke and car crash.